City-of-Helsinki/drupal-module-helfi-api-base/documentation/environment-resolver.md

 // $domain = 'nginx-asuminen-dev.agw.arodevtest.hel.fi';
 ```

+## Usage in other projects

-The [fixtures/environments.json](/fixtures/environments.json) file should contain up-to-date information of all our available projects in JSON format.
+The [environments.json](/fixtures/environments.json) file should contain up-to-date information of all our available projects in JSON format.